 We would also like to remind you that Commencement begins and ends with a formal processional/recessional of which we want you to be a part.
 The last student to cross the platform is as deserving of your attention as the first.
 Please plan your day's activities so that you and your guests are able to remain in Steele Hall throughout the entire ceremony.

 The Faculty Student Association Bookstore in University Commons will provide caps and gowns, which are required for Commencement.
 You may purchase the required academic apparel separately or at a special package price.
 Bookstore hours are Monday to Friday, 9 a.m. until 5 p.m.
-Students can also place an order online after March 19.
+Students can purchase their regalia starting Monday, March 18 and can also place an order online.

 Appropriate footwear is required of all participants.

 2019 Prices (without tax):

 Bachelor Gown $41.00

 Master Gown $44.50